 Anxiety is a constant struggle.
-You need to get it under control in order to live an enjoyable life, and that means you need to fight anxiety as best you can so that it doesn't overwhelm you and cause you to lose out on great experiences.
+You need to get it under control in order to live an enjoyable life., This means you need to fight anxiety as best you can so that it doesn't overwhelm you and cause you to lose out on great experiences.

 But you have to be careful.
-The truth is that the act of fighting anxiety can bring more stress.
-One of the biggest problems for those that have stress in the workplace is that they try to fight their anxiety every day, and it forces them to focus on their anxieties too much, creating more stress.
-Below are several tips and tools for reducing anxiety in ways that won't bring about additional stress.
+The truth is that the act of fighting anxiety takes great energy and can bring more stress.
+One of the biggest problems for those that have stress in the workplace is that they try to battle their anxiety every day, and it forces them to focus on their anxieties too much, creating more stress.
+Below are several tips and tools for reducing anxiety in ways that shouldn’t bring about additional stress.

 You don't want to keep battling anxiety forever.
-As hard as it may be to do, you need to commit to a long term anxiety treatment that wipes out anxiety forever, so that it never causes you problems again.
+As hard as it may be to do, you need to commit to a long term strategy for managing anxiety so it doesn’t continue to keep reemerging in your life.

 How to Prevent Anxiety

-Your goal is to come up with tools that help you cope with anxiety both before and after you're suffering.
-You also need these tools to provide you with much-needed relaxation, rather than make your anxiety worse.
+Your goal is to develop a set of tools that help you cope with anxiety both before and after you're suffering.
+You can also use these tools to provide you with much-needed relaxation, rather than make your anxiety worse.
 Consider the following tips and strategies for preventing anxiety:

 Tip 1: Exercise Often